hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 <img src="media/ESXi_hypervisor_networking.png"/>

-##Deploying the OVSvApp appliance {#deploytemplate}
+##Deploying the OVSvApp {#deploytemplate}

-You must upload the OVSvApp appliance to one of the ESXi hosts that is hosting VMs provisioned from HP Helion OpenStack environment.
-You must then configure the settings in the configuration file that will be used to clone and deploy OVSvApp appliance on each host being managed by the controller.
+You must upload the OVSvApp to one of the ESX hosts that is hosting VMs provisioned from HP Helion OpenStack environment.
+You must then configure the settings in the configuration file that will be used to clone and deploy OVSvApp on each host being managed by the controller.

-The deploy process installs the OVSvApp appliance as a virtual machine, which is referred to as *appliance VM* in this document.
+The deploy process installs the OVSvApp as a virtual machine, which is referred to as *OVSvApp VM* in this document.

 **Note**

-* OVSvAPP VMs are created one-by-one on each ESXi host.
+* The OVSvAPP VMs must be installed on each ESX hypervisor.
-* The IP Address assignment to OVSvAPP VM is manual.
-The Administrator needs to keep a separate pool of IP addresses from management VLAN to be assigned to these VMs.
+* IP address are assigned to the OVSvApp VMs manually.
+The Administrator must keep a separate pool of IP addresses from the management VLAN to be assigned to the OVSvApp VMs.
 These IP addresses must be assigned to the Ethernet interfaces connecting to **Management Port Group**.
-* Provide the DV ports in the `ovs.ini`.
-Make sure the dv ports are attached with the proper hosts
+* Specify distributed virtual switch (DVS) ports in the `ovs_vapp.ini`.
+Make sure the DVS ports are attached with the proper hosts.

+### Create a VM template in vCenter

+The first step in deploying the OVSvApp is to create a VM template that will make it easier to deploy the OVSvApp on each server.

-To deploy the OVSvApp appliance:
+To deploy the OVSvApp:

 1. Create a directory `/ovsvapp` on any server in the Helion environment and upload `ovsvapp.tgz`.
 Extract the `ovsvapp.tgz` and locate the `hp-ovsvapp` directory.
 In the directory, locate  `overcloud_esx_ovsvapp.ova`.
-This is the OVSvAPP appliance.
+This is the OVSvAPP.

-2. Use the the vSphere client to upload the `overcloud_esx_ovsvapp.ova` file to one of the ESXi hosts in your data center:
+2. Use the the vSphere client to upload the `overcloud_esx_ovsvapp.ova` file to one of the ESX hosts in your data center:

 	a.
 In the vSphere Client, click **File > Deploy OVF Template**.

 	b.
 Follow the instructions in the wizard that displays to specify the data center, cluster, and node to install onto.
 Refer to the VMWare vSphere documentation, as needed.

-	The installer creates the appliance VM on the specified node.
+	The installer creates the OVSvApp VM on the specified node.
 The VM is listed in the left column of vCenter, by default named `overcoud_ovsapp`.

-3. Add a **CD-ROM** device to the appliance VM using the vCenter.
+3. Add a **CD-ROM** device to the OVSvApp VM using the vCenter.

 	a.
-In the vSphere Client, right-click the appliance VM.
+In the vSphere Client, right-click the OVSvApp VM.

 	b.
 Click **Edit Settings**.